jccriado/matchingtools/doc/quickstart.rst

 The imports that we will need are::

-  from efttools.operators import (
+  from effective.operators import (
       TensorBuilder, FieldBuilder, Op, OpSum,
       number_op, tensor_op, boson, fermion, kdelta)

-  from efttools.integration import RealScalar, integrate
+  from effective.integration import RealScalar, integrate

-  from efttools.transformations import apply_rules
+  from effective.transformations import apply_rules

-  from efttools.output import Writer
+  from effective.output import Writer

 The basic building blocks of our model are **tensors** and **fields**.
 For our example, we will need three tensors, the Pauli matrices and the